- Leonard Harris, Charles Molesworth. Alain L. Locke: The Biography of a Philosopher (2008). Three paragraphs mentioning the Bahá'í Faith.

 - Christopher Buck.
 Alain Locke and Cultural Pluralism (2004).
 The worldview of the African American thinker Alain Locke as a Bahá'í, his secular perspective as a philosopher, and the synergy between his confessional and professional essays.

-- Alain Locke materials: index to some documents online (2010).
+- Various.
+Alain Locke materials: index to some documents online (2010).
 List of the various documents at the Bahá'í Library Online by or about Alain Locke, an American writer, philosopher, educator, and patron of the arts who received a Tablet from Abdu'l-Bahá.

 - Christopher Buck.
 Alain Locke on Race, Religion, and the Bahá'í Faith (2018).
 Locke was cynical about the prospect of real progress in race relations within Christianity itself, but he saw potential in Bahá'í efforts to promote race amity and making democracy more egalitarian in terms of the rights of minorities.